Tighten up open miters

 Keep an oscillating multi-tool handy

+On every trim job, there’s at least one situation where an oscillating multi-tool can save the day.
+Whether it’s trimming the bottom of an installed casing or notching a transition piece, an oscillating tool with a woodcutting blade is the perfect choice.
 Prices have come way down, so it’s a tool every finish carpenter can afford.
 For more information, see “Oscillating Tool Uses.”

 Keep baseboard from tipping